jsonkile/Jumga/README.md

 The platform also allows said customers find products from 4 categories (Food, Fashion, Gadgets, and Others), they can simple place orders for a product and make payment directly using Fluttwerwave.
 Again please use the provided links above to make payments.

 On every completed purchase, the value of the order is split among the platform (Konna, the merchant, and the assigned Dispatcher) accordingly.
 The platform takes 2.5% of the value of the product, while the merchant takes the rest.
-The platform also receives an additional 20% of the delivery charge.
+The platform also receives an additional 20% of the delivery charge ($5 flat).

 Payments can be received from the UK, Nigeria, Kenya, and Ghana depending on the billing location of the customer or merchant during setup.